gourab8389/gitloom/README.md

 # Gitloom

-This a new saas app.
+This a new  github saas app, which is help to check commit finding error and many more...

 ## What's next?
 How do I make an app with this?